JimDesu/basis-lang/spec.md

 A regular command's signature has the form:

 ```
-.cmd ⟨mark⟩name : parmList / implicitParmList -> resultName = body
+.cmd <mark>name : parmList / implicitParmList -> resultName = body
 ```

 - The optional **failure-mark prefix** on the name is one of `?` (may-fail), `!` (must-fail), or none (never-fails).
 The mark is not part of the command's identifier name; it is a syntactic adornment on the declaration, governed by the failure-mode discipline of §4.2.
 A command named `parse` declared as `.cmd ?parse: …` is invoked by the bare name `parse`, not `?parse`.
 - The **parameter list** `parmList` is a comma-separated list of `Type 'name`, `Type &name`, or `Type name` declarations — covering the three parameter modes PRODUCE, REFERENCE, and READ respectively (§3.3, §6).
 The type-then-name order is uniform: the type appears first, the (mode-marked) name follows.
 The form `name : Type` is not Basis syntax in any binding position, including parameter declarations.
 - The **implicit context parameter list** `implicitParmList` follows an optional `/` separator and uses the same per-parameter syntax as the regular list.
 Implicit parameters are filled at the call site by uniqueness-of-type from the caller's lexical scope (§3.6).
 - The **result designator** `-> resultName` names which already-declared parameter or receiver carries the expression-style result when the command is invoked in expression position (§3.7).
-The clause is required when the command has more than one writeable parameter; it may also be supplied to designate a READ parameter as the result.
+The clause is required to enable expression-position invocation when the command has more than one writeable parameter — otherwise the expression's result would be ambiguous.
+A command without expression-position use may omit the clause regardless of writeable-parameter count.
+The clause may also be supplied to designate a READ parameter as the result.
 - The **body** follows `=`.
 The body's structure determines the failure-state-lattice paths (§4.13); the typechecker confirms that the body conforms to the signature's failure mark and that every productive parameter is written exactly once on every successful path (§6.13).
 A command that takes no regular parameters omits the parameter list: